 3.1 Eligibility criteria

 Adults aged 18 years or older who had insurance coverage with the medical insurance scheme at any point between January 1, 2011, and July 30, 2020, are eligible for analysis.
 Persons with unknown sex or age will be excluded.

+3.2 Data sources

+We will use data from a large South African private-sector medical insurance scheme.29 Data include sociodemographic information, reimbursement claims, laboratory results, and information of the vital status of beneficiaries of the medical scheme.

-3.2 Key variables
+3.3 Key variables

-Demographic data: age, sex, ethnicity
+Sociodemographic data: age, sex, ethnicity

-Hospital admission data: International Statistical Classification of Diseases and Related Health Problems (ICD-10) codes, National Reference Price List (NRPL) codes, Current Procedural Terminology (CPT) codes, date of admission, date of discharge
+Hospital claims contain the date of admission, date of discharge, International Classification of Diseases, 10th Revision (ICD-10), National Reference Price List (NRPL) codes, and Current Procedural Terminology (CPT) codes.

-Laboratory data

-Vital status
+Outpatient claims contain ICD-10 diagnoses.

+Pharmacy claims contain information on the active ingredients of drugs coded according to the Anatomical Therapeutic Chemical (ATC) classification system, the drug strengths, the dispensed amount, and the date of dispensing.

+Laboratory data contain the date of specimen collection, the type of laboratory test, the laboratory result, and the unit of measurement.

+Mortality data from the medical scheme records and the National Population Register (NPR): date of death and cause of death (natural/unnatural).

-Start and end of coverage, health care plan
+Administrative data on the start and end of beneficiaries’ medical insurance coverage and the health care plan

-3.3.
+3.4.
 Assumptions

 The assumptions about the relationship between relevant variables are shown in a directed acyclic graph (DAG) (Figure 1).
 Ethnicity and associated socioeconomic disparities affect the risk of PTSD (4) and depression (5), and lifestyle factors (e.g. smoking, substance use, alcohol use, diet, and physical activity) (6).
-Lifestyle factors increase the incidence of cardiovascular risk factors (e.g. high blood pressure, obesity, high cholesterol, and diabetes) that in turn, may cause CVD (7).
-Ethnicity and socioeconomic disparities are also a risk factor for HIV in South Africa (8), which is also a risk factor for CVD (9).
-People with PTSD and depression make changes in their lifestyle that might lead to cardiovascular risk factors and, therefore, to CVD (10).
+Lifestyle factors increase cardiovascular risk factors (e.g. high blood pressure, obesity, high cholesterol, and diabetes) that may cause CVD (7).
+Ethnicity and socioeconomic disparities are risk factors for HIV (8).
+HIV is a risk factor for CVD (9).
+PTSD and depression may lead to lifestyle changes that might lead to cardiovascular risk factors (10).
 Conversely, after a cardiovascular event, lifestyle might change and thus the cardiovascular risk factors.
-Depression and PTSD (11), as well as smoking (12), could also lead to an inflammatory state that increases the risk of CVD.
-This inflammatory state can be also the cause of a PTSD or depression after CVD (13).
+Depression, PTSD (11), and smoking (12), could also lead to an inflammatory state that increases the risk of CVD.
+This inflammatory state can also cause PTSD or depression after CVD (13).

-3.4 Definitions

-For the exposure, we will classify diagnoses for PTSD (F43.1) and depression (F32.9) according to their ICD-10 codes.

-For the outcome, we classify the reason for admission as admission for cardiovascular event ICD-10 codes: myocardial infarction (I21), stroke (I63.9), unstable angina (I20).

-For the cardiovascular risk factors, we will use ICD-10 codes for diagnoses of hypertension (I10), obesity (E66), dyslipidaemia (E78.5), and diabetes mellitus (E11).
-These diagnoses will be confirmed with laboratory records.
+3.5 Measures

+Outcome: The primary outcome is a major cardiovascular event.

+Exposures: The primary exposure is an ICD-10 diagnosis of PTSD (F43.1).
+The secondary exposure is an ICD-10 diagnosis of a major depressive disorder (F32, F33, F34.1).
+Exposure variables will be defined as time-varying variables.
+Persons will be considered “exposed” from the date of their first diagnosis onwards.

+Sociodemographic characteristics

+We will group age into six categories (18-29, 30-39, 40-49, 50-59, 60-69, and ≥70 years).
+Population groups will be defined as Black African, Indian/Asian, mixed ancestry [“coloured”], white, or unknown, and sex as male and female.

+HIV:

+Cardiovascular risk factors

+Hypertension:

+Dyslipidaemia:

+Diabetes mellitus:

+Obesity:

-We will also include inflammatory markers that are included in laboratory records.
-C-reactive protein and interleukin 6.
+Inflammatory markers: We will also include inflammatory markers: C-reactive protein and interleukin 6.

-3.5 Data sources

-We will use the Aid for AIDS (AfA) control database, which is a private-sector HIV treatment program that provides HIV care for patients on medical insurance and corporate treatment programs.29 AfA links laboratory, hospitalization, pharmacy and medical practitioner claims from the medical insurance fund claim database.

 Statistical methods

-For this reason, we proposed the following directed acyclic graph to represent the assumptions based on what is already described in the literature.

-Descriptive analysis: We will use descriptive statistics to analyse characteristics of participants with PTSD that belong to both private- and public-sector ART programs.
+Descriptive analysis: We will use descriptive statistics to analyze characteristics of participants with PTSD that belong to both private- and public-sector ART programs.
 Descriptive analysis will be stratified by sector (public/private) and history of cardiovascular disease treatment utilization (yes/no).